-FOOD ALLERGIES - Notify the school office/nurse and the cafeteria manager at your school site of any student(s) FOOD ALLERGIES.
+FOOD ALLERGIES: Notify the school office/nurse and the cafeteria manager at your school site of any student(s) FOOD ALLERGIES.
 Any allergies or special needs requiring substitutions to the regular school meal will require the "Student Food Allergy Form" to be completed and turned in to your School Site (located on the left).

-ALA CART ITEMS - Many of our schools provide extra Ala Cart items such as ice cream, baked chips and many specialty items.
+ALA CART ITEMS - Many of our schools provide extra ala carte items such as ice cream, baked chips and many specialty items.
 These items range in price from $.25 to $2.50 and are not included in the free & reduced price program.
-If Parents/Guardians do not wish to allow their student(s) to purchase these items from their meal account, they may contact their student’s cafeteria manager.
+If Parents/Guardians do not wish to allow their student(s) to purchase these items from their meal account, they may contact their student(s) cafeteria manager.

 MENUS - Breakfast and Lunch Menus will be provided to all elementary school student(s) on a monthly basis.
 All menus are available on the MENUS link to the left.